kubernetes-sigs/kubespray/docs/azure-csi.md

 ## Test the Azure Disk CSI driver

-To test the dynamic provisioning using Azure CSI driver, make sure to have the storage class depoyed (through persistent volumes), and apply the following manifest:
+To test the dynamic provisioning using Azure CSI driver, make sure to have the storage class deployed (through persistent volumes), and apply the following manifest:

 ```yml
 ---